Anthony Denico Williams, aspiring group home director, killed at 20

 Coleman said he would go down to Union Station to see Williams, and the last time he saw his friend, a couple of days before he died, Williams seemed to be doing well.
 They didn’t talk much about his being homeless, but Coleman would often ask if he had a job.
 “He’d say ‘I’ve been looking, I’ve been looking,’” Coleman said.

-Coleman also remembered Williams’ smile which could light up a room, a sentiment echoed by members of his family during a portion of the service in which those in attendance were invited to share memories of Williams, who many knew as Nico or Smurda.
-Friends also spoke about Williams’ ability to turn a bad day around and dedication to having a good time.
+Coleman also remembered Williams had a smile that could light up a room, a sentiment echoed by members of his family during a portion of the service in which those in attendance were invited to share memories of Williams, who many knew as Nico or Smurda.
+Friends also spoke about Williams’s ability to turn a bad day around and dedication to having a good time.
 Magruder talked about a recent birthday when she was feeling sad about not having plans.
 “He just popped up, talking to me, making me forget about everything that was going on.
 I just remember him saying, “It’s your birthday.
 Why are you not turning up?”

 This selflessness was who Williams was, Magruder said.
 “The one thing I will never forget about him is he was always there for everybody.
 It didn’t matter what he was going through, how he was feeling.
 And he was going through a lot.”